Inteli-College/2024-2A-T08-EC07-G01/README.md

   - Arquitetura do sistema
   - Identidade visual do grupo
   - Modelagem inicial da I.A junto da preparação e análise dos dados

+- 0.2.0 - 02/09/2024
+  - Desenvolvimento do front-end
+  - Arquitetura do Sistema
+  - Início do desenvolvimento do back-end
+  - Melhoria do modelo de I.A

+- 0.3.0 - 16/09/2024
+  - Finalização do front-end
+  - Finalização do back-end
+  - Melhoria do modelo de I.A
+  - Dockerização de toda aplicação

+- 0.4.0 - 30/09/2024
+  - Processo de ETL
+  - Criação da Pipeline
+  - Criação do Orquestrador
+  - Criação do Dashboard
+  - Refatoração dos Jupyter Notebooks
+  - Melhoria do modelo de classificação

+- 0.5.0 - 10/10/2024
+  - Finalização do Dashboard
+  - Finalização do Orquestrador
+  - Finalização da Pipeline
+  - Finalização do ETL
+  - Finalização do modelo de classificação
+  - Finalização do projeto

 # 🗃 | Licença/License